-Folate deficiency used to be a common, but in 1997 the US government mandated supplementation of cereals, breads, and other grain products with folic acid.
-Since this implementation, the number of women of child-bearing age with decreased folate levels was reduced from 21% to less than 1%.
+Folate deficiency used to be a common, but in 1997 the U.S. government mandated supplementation of cereals, breads, and other grain products with folic acid.
 Because folate is stored in tissue in smaller quantities than B12, folate must be consumed more regularly than B12.

 - Celiac disease